clarin-eric/curation-dashboard/curation-module-core/README.md

   # files with file-size > MAX_FILE_SIZE won't be analyzed for performance reason
   MAX_FILE_SIZE=10000000

-  # validation of all http-links of the analyzed CMDI file
-  # if HTTP_VALIDATION=true you should use a database and the linkChecker to externalize link-ckecking
-  HTTP_VALIDATION=false

   # If SAVE_REPORT=true you must specify an output directory
   SAVE_REPORT=true